fredgibbs/jekylton/guides/getting-started.md

 The index page uses the `base` layout, as do all pages except the directory page; layouts will be discussed in the next section.

-You'll notice that you have a few pages in the root directory of your repository, like `credits` and `directory`.
+You'll notice that you have a few sample pages in the root directory of your repository, like `credits` and `directory`.
 They work the same way.

 ### Markdown
 One of the great features of GitHub Pages is that it allows you to write pages in Markdown rather than HTML.